ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-group()                             | Group input values by function into content attribute map()                               | Maps input values to function returning a single value or falsy flat_map()                          | Maps input values to function returning an Array of output values
+adds()                              | Selects "add" operations only, operations that create objects removes()                           | Selects "remove" operations only, operations that remove objects updates()                           | Selects "update" operations only, operations that modify existing objects group()                             | Group input values by function into content attribute map()                               | Maps input values to function returning a single value or falsy flat_map()                          | Maps input values to function returning an Array of output values